 Fast forward 20 years, a wedding, and two children, and we’re now a family of 3 1/2 skiers (the half refers to my eight-year old daughter who is not yet fully in love with the sport – we’re working on that).
 And while it seems hard to think of snow when we’re swimming in the pool, we always start our ski vacation planning in the summer.

-Even if you’re not skiing all your runs together, it’s helpful to have a few lifts that can keep the whole family happy where you can choose from black, blue and green runs, meet at the bottom, count your kids and ride up for another run.
+Even if you’re not skiing all your runs together, it’s helpful to have a few lifts that can keep the whole family happy.
+Choose a ski resort with a lift area that accesses black, blue and green runs.
+That way, you can meet at the bottom, count your kids and ride up together for another run.
 It’s also easier to meet up for lunch or to gather everyone together at the end of the day.

 3. Do you need non-ski activities?
 My husband can ski all day, every day.
 I like a day off here and there to stroll around the village, shop, or take a sleigh ride.
 Consider what your family’s needs are and what the resort has to offer.

 4. Location, location, location.
 Do you want a resort town that offers a great apres-ski environment, restaurants, nightlife and shopping?
 Or is your family more likely to cook up some pasta and curl up in front of the fire?
 Do you want the option of skiing at different resorts nearby or is one resort enough to keep everyone interested?

 5. How convenient is the lodging?
 Finally, consider if you want a house on the slopes, a condo, or a hotel.
 Do your kids need the ski school?
 If so, choosing lodging with easy access to the ski school will make your life a whole lot easier in the mornings when you need to dress your kids, gather their gear, and get them there on time.